Onurene/CourseEnrollment/database/README.md

-Execute the commands in sqlite3_commands.sql file to setup Database
+Execute the commands in schema.sql file to setup Database